duinomaker/HexoBlog/source/_posts/redirect/concrete-mathematics.md

 pinned: true
 ---

 I have finished reading the second chapter of *Concrete Mathematics*.
-Here are my notes and solutions to exercises.
+Here are my notes on the book and solutions to the exercises.